varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 ##Summary:
-Motivation for this project is to minimize the usage of functions such as _delay_ms(), _delay_us() and their derivatives with some exceptions, like delays to control the LCD.
+Motivation for this project is to minimize the usage of functions such as _delay_ms(), _delay_us() and their derivatives with some exceptions, like delays to control the LCD.<br>
-Delay pauses the whole program, so if one is using delay for 10 seconds everything will pause for those 10 seconds, therefore nothing can be done in those 10 seconds.
+Delay pauses the whole program, so if one is using delay for 10 seconds everything will pause for those 10 seconds, therefore nothing can be done in those 10 seconds.<br>
 Although if we use interrupt, there is a separate hardware known as timer which counts the clock ticks and generate interrupt, after specified number of clock ticks have been counted.

 In this project I’m using LCD JHD162A.
 It has 2 rows and 16 columns.

-In this project I build a task scheduler which switches between two threads in an interval of 5.5 seconds.
+In this project I build a task scheduler which switches between two threads in an interval of 5.5 seconds.<br>
-First task(thread 1) is to increment an integer value displayed on first row of LCD every second.
+First task(thread 1) is to increment an integer value displayed on first row of LCD every second.<br>
-Second task(thread 2) is decrement an integer value displayed on second row every two seconds.
+Second task(thread 2) is decrement an integer value displayed on second row every two seconds.<br>
 Both integers start from Zero.

-**Example:**
+**Example:**<br>
-1. t1 is running and increments the integer in the first row every second
+1. t1 is running and increments the integer in the first row every second<br>
-2. After 5.5 seconds, t1 stops and t2 starts decrementing the integer in the second row every 2 seconds
+2. After 5.5 seconds, t1 stops and t2 starts decrementing the integer in the second row every 2 seconds<br>
-3. After 5.5 seconds, stop t2, start t1, go back to 1)
+3. After 5.5 seconds, stop t2, start t1, go back to 1<br>

 ![alt text][timming diagram]

 A thread is a lightweight process that is executed independently.
 But due to hardware limitation let's assume that a thread is simply a function manipulating one of the integers mentioned above.
 Since Atmega328P is equipped with only one ALU, either thread1 or thread2 is able to run.
-They can never run at the same time.
+They can never run at the same time.<br>

-I’m using arduino equipped with atmega328p for this project, to get port mapping you can refer to [Arduino Port Manipulation] , this is reference for atmega168, newer chip atmega328p follows the same pin out of atmega168.
+I’m using arduino equipped with atmega328p for this project, to get port mapping you can refer to [Arduino Port Manipulation] , this is reference for atmega168, newer chip atmega328p follows the same pin out of atmega168.<br>
 For more detailed information and references you can checkout datasheet of Atmega328p.
 [Atmega328p datasheet]